 - Compound Drugs.
-Compound drugs unless all of the ingredients are FDA-approved in the form in which they are used in the compound drug and as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense, and the compound drug is not essentially the same as an FDA-approved product from a drug manufacturer.
+Compound drugs unless all of the ingredients are FDA-approved in the form in which they are used in the compound drug, require a prescription to dispense, and the compound drug is not essentially the same as an FDA-approved product from a drug manufacturer.
 Exceptions to non-FDA approved compound ingredients may include multi-source, non-proprietary vehicles and/or pharmaceutical adjuvants. - Drugs Contrary to Approved Medical and Professional Standards.
-Drugs given to you or prescribed in a way that is against approved medical and professional standards of practice. - Drugs Over Quantity or Age Limits.
+Drugs given to you or prescribed in a way that is against approved medical and professional standards of practice.

+- Drugs Over Quantity or Age Limits.
 Drugs which are over any quantity or age limits set by the plan or us. - Drugs Over the Quantity Prescribed or Refills After One Year.

-Drugs in amounts over the quantity prescribed or for any refill given more than one year after the date of the original prescription.

-- Drugs Prescribed by Providers Lacking Qualifications, Registrations and/or Certifications.
+Drugs in amounts over the quantity prescribed or for any refill given more than one year after the date of the original prescription. - Drugs Prescribed by Providers Lacking Qualifications, Registrations and/or Certifications.
 Prescription drugs prescribed by a provider that does not have the necessary qualifications, registrations and/or certifications as determined by us. - Drugs That Do Not Need a Prescription.
-Drugs that do not need a prescription by federal law (including drugs that need a prescription by state law, but not by federal law), except for injectable insulin.
+Drugs that do not need a prescription by federal law (including drugs that need a prescription by state law, but not by federal law), except for injectable insulin or other drugs provided in the "Preventive Care Services" benefit.
 This exclusion does not apply to over-the-counter drugs that we must cover under state law, or federal law when recommended by the U.S. Preventive Services Task Force, and prescribed by a physician. - Lost or Stolen Drugs.
 Refills of lost or stolen drugs. - Non-Approved Drugs.
 Drugs not approved by the FDA.

 Physical Therapy or Physical Medicine.
 Services of a physician for physical therapy or physical medicine, except when provided during a covered inpatient confinement, or as specifically stated in the "Home Health Care", "Hospice Care", "Infusion Therapy" or "Physical Therapy, Physical Medicine and Occupational Therapy" provisions of MEDICAL CARE THAT IS COVERED.
-This exclusion also does not apply to the medically necessary treatment of severe mental disorders, or to the medically necessary treatment of pervasive developmental disorder or autism, to the extent stated in the section BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM.
+This exclusion also does not apply to the medically necessary treatment of mental health and substance use disorder, or to the medically necessary treatment of autism spectrum disorders, to the extent stated in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS.